adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 void write_image(GrayImage const& image_src, const char* file_path_dst);
 ```

 We want to be able to create a view from an existing image using a 2 dimensional range of pixel locations.
 The view should point to the range of pixels and any operations performed on the view should only affect the pixels in the range.
+We'll first define a range of pixels within an image.

 ```cpp
 class Range2Du32